alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 What confused me is that not all CI integrations use the Checks API -- in particular, a lot of my Travis setups were using a legacy integration that doesn't involve checks.
 Travis [started using the Checks API][travis_checks] nine months ago, but I missed the memo, and hadn't migrated my repos.
-Until I moved to the Checks integration, it looked like GitHub was just ignoring my builds.
+Until I moved to the Checks integration, it looked as if GitHub was just ignoring my builds.

 [getting_started]: https://developer.github.com/actions/creating-github-actions/creating-a-new-action/
 [cr_event]: https://developer.github.com/v3/activity/events/types/#checkrunevent